-Most men and women slept minus underwear—some do it on a nightly basis.
-Check out these compelling reasons to consider going commando in bed.
+Many people sleep without underwear—some do it on a nightly basis.
+Check out these compelling reasons for going commando and skipping the underwear when you're in bed.

 It’s a clean alternative

-It reduces the risk of bacterial and yeast infections
+It may reduce the risk of bacterial and yeast infections

 If you have a skin condition, like itchiness or dry skin in that area, you are better off sleeping commando to allow the skin of the genital region to air out and breathe, Dr. Ross says.
-However, ladies, if you prefer wearing your panties to bed, make sure to choose the healthiest underwear for your vagina.
+(If you prefer wearing panties to bed, make sure to choose the healthiest underwear for your vagina.)

 - Mattress Advisor: "Naked at night"